Alexandru Nicolae: Club career

 Nicolae was born on 17 March 1955 in Bucharest, Romania and began playing junior-level football in 1968 at ȘSE 2 București.
 In 1973 he went to Sportul Studențesc București's youth academy.
 He started his senior career in 1974, playing four seasons in Divizia B at Gloria Buzău, helping the team get promoted to Divizia A. Subsequently, he made his debut in the competition on 24 August 1978 under coach Ion Ionescu in a 1–0 loss to CS Târgoviște.
 Two years later, Nicolae joined Olt Scornicești for two seasons and despite having offers from Steaua București during this period, he chose in 1982 to pursue his dream of playing for Dinamo București.

 In his first two seasons at Dinamo, the club won two consecutive league titles.
 Coach Nicolae Dumitru played him 30 games in each of those seasons and in the first he also scored four goals, one of them in a 1–1 draw against rivals Steaua.
 Nicolae also won two Cupa României with The Red Dogs.
 In the 1984 final, coach Dumitru played him for the full 90 minutes in their 2–1 victory over Steaua.
 Two years later, in the 1986 final, coach Mircea Lucescu also utilized him for the entire match, securing a 1–0 win against the same club, which had recently claimed the European Cup.
 Nicolae appeared in seven matches in the 1983–84 European Cup edition, as the club eliminated title holders Hamburg in the campaign, reaching the semi-finals where they were defeated by Liverpool.
 He also played one game against Sampdoria in the quarter-finals of the 1988–89 European Cup Winners' Cup where the Italians eliminated them on the away goals rule after 1–1 on aggregate.

 In 1989, Nicolae alongside teammates Dumitru Moraru and Costel Orac were transferred from Dinamo to Victoria București.
 He spent there only half a season, appearing in three league games and made one appearance in a 3–1 loss to Valencia in the 1989–90 UEFA Cup.
 He returned for the second half of the season to Dinamo where he won The Double, coach Lucescu using him in five league games, but he did play in the 6–4 win over Steaua in the Cupa României final.
-Nicolae made his last Divizia A appearance on 11 May 1991 in Dinamo's 3–0 victory against Universitatea Craiova, having a total of 301 games with 15 goals in the competition and 24 matches in European competitions.
+Nicolae made his last Divizia A appearance on 11 May 1991 in Dinamo's 3–0 victory against Universitatea Craiova, totaling 301 games with 15 goals in the competition and 24 matches in European competitions.